travis-ci/travis.rb/README.md

     $ sudo apt-get install ruby2.1-dev

+For newer versions of Ubuntu (16.04 and above), it should be enough to run:

+    $ sudo apt-get install ruby-dev

 #### Mac OS X

 If you start with a clean Mac OS X, you will have to install the XCode Command Line Tools, which are necessary for installing native extensions.
 You can do so via `xcode-select`: